 What Should I Do If I Have Breast Implants?

 If your breast implants cause cancer, then you may have treatment options.
-Often, the most effective treatment is removal of the implant, but radiation and chemotherapy may also be options.
+Often, the most effective treatment is the removal of the implant, but radiation and chemotherapy may also be options.
 However, you should always discuss your health concerns and/or treatment options with a qualified medical professional.
 At this time, the FDA does not recommend removal of implants from women who experience no symptoms or abnormalities.

 The FDA noted in its announcement that women with breast implants appear to have a very low risk of developing cancer.
 Since as many as 10,000,000 women undergo breast implant surgery every year, 350 reports of contraction is still only a small fraction of patients.
 The FDA further noted that even in cases where breast implants cause cancer, most patients can be treated successfully.

-Nevertheless, in several cases, the cancer spread from the immediate area, causing far more serious consequences, according to reports on NBC news and other media outlets.
+Nevertheless, in several cases, ALCL cancer spread from the immediate area, causing far more serious consequences, according to reports on NBC news and other media outlets.
 Additionally, considering how very rare this type of cancer is, absent other factors, and that these reported cases may only be the tip of the iceberg, many women are understandably concerned.

 Therefore, the FDA does recommend watchfulness and medical screening for women with breast implants.
 Even if patients with implants have no reason to suspect that they have any problems with their implants, the FDA is recommending that women receive routine mammography screenings with medical providers who are “specifically trained in performing mammograms on patients with breast implants”.